Skip to main content

 One codebase.
 Near-native feel.
 No shortcuts.

-When a feature demands hardware-level access — Bluetooth LE, offline-first storage, augmented reality, custom camera pipelines — native modules are written and integrated into the same project.
+When a feature demands hardware-level access — Bluetooth LE, offline-first storage, augmented reality, custom camera pipelines — platform-specific native modules are written and integrated into the same project.
 No separate app, no separate team.

-TypeScript runs in strict mode across the entire codebase.
+Strict type-checking runs across the entire codebase.
 Type safety catches bugs before they reach a device, not after a one-star review.
 Backend services are either Sunrise-built or integrated with existing APIs through a clean abstraction layer.

 If a cross-platform framework cannot deliver the required experience, Sunrise will say so upfront — not after three months of billing.